Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_12.md

 # Reactive Search

-Now that we have the basis for pagination, all we have left to do is add reactive server-side searching of parties.
+Now that we have the basis for pagination, all we have left to do is add reactive full stack searching of parties.
 This means that we will be able to enter a search string, have the app search for parties that match that name in the server and return only the relevant results!
 This is pretty awesome, and we are going to do all that in only a few lines of code.
 So let's get started!

 As before, let's add the server-side support.
 We need to add a new argument to our publish method which will hold the